Insight: Angered by chemical deal, Syrian rebels may lose the West

 The worsening outlook for the opposition, and the rift with Washington, became clear at its meeting in Istanbul, when U.S. diplomats did not show up.

-Western diplomats who were there criticised the opposition's clumsily negative reaction to the chemical weapons deal, which has been largely supported by the international community.
+Western diplomats who were there criticized the opposition's clumsily negative reaction to the chemical weapons deal, which has been largely supported by the international community.

-"The coalition just has to make the right noises and realise that there is a big powers game going on," one diplomat said.
+"The coalition just has to make the right noises and realize that there is a big powers game going on," one diplomat said.

 "They cannot ignore that the removal of Assad's chemical weapons is a good thing and the people in Ghouta are probably sleeping better now," the diplomat said, referring to the site of the August 21 chemical attack.